EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Evaluation

-Subsequently, for each group of selected screening points, they launched four simulations with different durations of screening.
-Fig.\ref{fig:casestudy}-C1-b, C2-b, C3-b display the results separately.
-They noticed that all three screening strategies had a better effect than the previous lockdown results and telecommuting results.
-Moreover, by comparing the three screening strategies (Fig.\ref{fig:casestudy}-C4), they discovered that setting up temperature screening points on public places denser area was less effective than setting up screening points on the areas where the entertainment venues or stores denser.
-To explore more effective screening strategies, the experts stacked the spatial distribution of entertainment venues and stores together.
-After that, keeping the other settings not change, they selected all the denser areas of such two POI types in Tokyo's central part as the screening points.
-Fig.\ref{fig:casestudy}-C6 shows the corresponding results.
-They found that there was nearly no improvement.
-Because the there is a lot of overlap between the denser area of these two POI types.
-To further flatten the curve, they expanded such screening strategy to the whole Greater Tokyo Area (Fig.\ref{fig:casestudy}-C5-a) and kept the other settings not change.
-Under such a screening strategy, the curves flattened quickly, keeping a slightly rising trend (Fig.\ref{fig:casestudy}-C5-b), which was the best group of results among all existing strategies (Fig.\ref{fig:casestudy}-C7).
-According to the results, the experts concluded that:\textit{``In the Greater Tokyo Area, screening plus Isolation is a very effective prevention and control strategy, especially the large scale screening, because we fast found and cut off the source of infections" }The latest research \cite{johanna2020mass,taipale2020population} confirmed our judgements.
+\textbf{Screening Policy [Fig. \ref{fig:casestudy}-C].} The experts wanted to determine the appropriate screening points to impose the screening policy.
+They first opened the screening view and found that the central part of Tokyo is the densest area of the POI distribution compared with the surrounding areas.
+Thus, they initially attempted to set up screening points over there.
+They set up three groups of screening points at the places with denser entertainment venues, stores (i.e., supermarkets and shopping malls), and public places, respectively (C1-a, C2-a, C3-a).
+The spatial distribution of restaurants covers almost the entire central Tokyo area densely, and that of subway and bus stations is too sparse.
+Thus, these were not chosen as references.
+Subsequently, four simulations with different durations of screening were conducted for each group of selected screening points, and the results are displayed in C1-b, C2-b, and C3-b, separately.
+They noticed that all three screening strategies worked better than the previous lockdown and telecommuting results.
+Furthermore, by comparing the three screening strategies, they discovered that setting up temperature screening points in the denser areas of public places was less effective than those on entertainment venues or stores (C4).
+After that, keeping the other settings unchanged, they stacked the points of entertainment venues and stores together, and selected all the denser areas of these two POI types as the screening points.
+C6 shows the corresponding results.
+However, there was nearly no improvement because there were many overlaps between the denser areas of these two POI types.
+To further flatten the curve, they expanded the screening strategy to the entire Greater Tokyo Area (C5-a).
+They found that the curves flattened quickly, maintaining a slightly rising trend (C5-b), which provided the best group of results among all existing strategies (C6).
+According to the results, they concluded that:\textit{``In the Greater Tokyo Area, screening plus isolation is a very effective strategy, especially the large scale screening, because it cuts off the source of the infections.''} The latest research \cite{johanna2020mass,taipale2020population} confirms these observations.